local-minimum/MarbleDash/README.md

 It should be quite obvious, if things on this help-side haven't changed, that pretty is a serious shortcoming.

+**But I rather steal your code and assets.
+Can I steal them?**

+They are here, so of course you can.

+**Sure but will you come hunt me with some nasty law firm?**

+No I won't but wouldn't it be nicer and more fun if we collaborated?

+**No, I don't like collaboration**

+Fine, but please attribute me in some relevant manner.

+**NO!**

+*Sigh*, sure go ahead.
+But can you maybe at least let me know so I can see the potential success of your clone?

 ## Envisioned features

 *Most features are described as issues on github*